 - 4 cloves garlic (minced)

 - 2 cups green beans (chopped)

 - 1 teaspoon basil (if using fresh basil, use approx 2 tablespoon of torn or chopped basil leaves)

 - 28 oz plum tomatoes (canned.
 Pour into a bowl and crush whole tomatoes with your fingers.
 Use San Marzano tomatoes for a really nice color and flavor)

 - 2 heaping tbsp tomato paste

-- 1 tsp paprika (optional, adds nice color and flavor)
+- 1 teaspoon paprika (optional, adds nice color and flavor)

 - 28 oz white beans (or kidney beans or pinto beans)